 Pakistan responds that it is doing all it can against militants, but notes that extremists attack its own civilians and soldiers.

-(Reporting By Mark Hosenball and Tabassum Zakaria; Writing by Missy Ryan; Editing by Vicki Allen)
+(Reporting By Mark Hosenball, Tabassum Zakaria; and Missy Ryan; Editing by Vicki Allen and Philip Barbara)